davidofwatkins/ge-cancellation-checker/README.md

 * **current_interview_date_str**: your currently scheduled interview date, in English (e.g., "September 19, 2015"). **Reminder:** This must be updated every time you reschedule your appointment.

-* **logfile**: (optional) the full path to a logfile to be used by `ge-checker-cron.py`.
+* **logfile**: (optional) relative path to a logfile to be used by `ge-checker-cron.py`.
 New cancellations, unsuccessful checks, and errors are logged in this file, if provided.

 * **email_from**: the "from" address for the notification email